Lluís Carreras: Coaching career

-After retiring, Carreras returned to his last club to have his first head coaching experience in 2009, with the reserves in Tercera División.
-In his debut campaign at the helm of CE Sabadell FC, he led the team to promotion to the second tier after 18 years.
+After retiring, Carreras returned to his last club to have his first head coaching experience in 2009, with the reserves in the Tercera División.
+In his debut campaign at the helm of CE Sabadell FC, he led them to promotion to the second tier after 18 years.

 On 30 May 2013, after avoiding relegation for the second time in a row, Carreras resigned amid rumors he could sign for a top team in the same league.
 It finally happened on 26 February of the following year when he was appointed at the helm of RCD Mallorca, replacing the fired José Luis Oltra.

 Carreras was relieved of his duties on 20 May 2014, after winning only ten points out of 36.
 On 27 December 2015 he was named Real Zaragoza manager but, after failing to reach the play-off positions with a 6–2 loss at already relegated UE Llagostera in the last matchday of the season, he resigned.

-On 21 June 2017, Carreras signed a two-year contract with another second division club, Gimnàstic de Tarragona.
-After just four league games (one draw and three losses), he was sacked.
+On 21 June 2017, Carreras signed a two-year contract with another second-division club, Gimnàstic de Tarragona.
+After just four league games (one draw and three losses), he was dismissed.

 Carreras was hired by a foreign club for the first time in December 2018, when Japan's Sagan Tosu named him as manager for the upcoming season; they had recently secured the high-profile transfer of his former Atlético teammate Fernando Torres.
-He resigned the following 5 May, with the team last-placed having scored just once in their first ten J1 League matches.
+He resigned the following 5 May, with the side last-placed having scored just once in their first ten J1 League matches.